WORC (Whites Organizing for Racial Consciousness)

 Meetings & Events

-Monthly, usually midday, meetings focus on readings selected to advance white identity consciousness and criticality, with discussion of and engagement in action steps to deconstruct and dismantle white supremacy.
+Monthly, midday, meetings focus on media selected to advance white identity consciousness and criticality, with discussion of and engagement in action steps to deconstruct and dismantle white supremacy.
 It is integral that folks who participate in WORC have a genuine curiosity and interest in learning about and dismantling white supremacy.